CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Objects.rst

 #.
 Apply the blocking by clicking the :guilabel:`Block` button
    and confirm with :guilabel:`OK`.

 ..
-Note:: A blocked contact can not be restored, you will have to use another when unblocking the domain.
+Note:: A blocked contact cannot be restored, you will have to use another one when unblocking the domain.

 Change blocking